 This Statement of Conservation Interest will be reviewed on an ongoing basis.
 Implementation of the SCI will include monitoring activities to ensure adherence to management guidelines.
-A full review will coincide with the review of the Temagami Land Use Plan (next review - 2006) and will be done every ten years thereafter.
+A full review will coincide with the review of the TLUP (next review - 2006) and will be done every ten years thereafter.

-Implementation of the SCI and management of this conservation reserve are the responsibility of the Temagami Area Supervisor.
+Implementation of the SCI and management of the conservation reserve are the responsibility of the Temagami Area Supervisor.
 Partnerships may be pursued to address management needs.
 If changes in management direction are needed at any time, the significance of the changes will be evaluated.
 Minor changes, which do not alter the overall intent of this SCI, may be considered and approved by the District Manager without further public consultation and the SCI will be amended accordingly.

-In assessing major changes, the need for a more detailed resource management plan (RMP) will first be considered.
+In assessing major changes, the need for a more detailed Conservation Reserve Resource Management Plan will be considered.
 Where a RMP is not considered necessary or feasible, a major amendment may be considered with public consultation.
-Such amendments will also be posted on the Environmental Bill of Rights (EBR)

-registry.
-The Regional Director has approval authority for any major amendments for this SCI.
+Such amendments will be posted on the Environmental Bill of Rights (EBR) registry.
+The Regional Director has approval authority for all major amendments to this SCI.